JPaivaCarvalho/Portfolio/README.md

 # João Paiva Carvalho - Data Analytics Portfolio

 Welcome to my GitHub portfolio!
-Here, you'll find a selection of projects showcasing my skills and experience in Data Analytics, Digital Marketing, and Programming.
+Here, you will find a selection of projects showcasing my skills and experience in Data Analytics, Digital Marketing, and Programming.
 I'm passionate about using data to drive insights and decision-making, and I aim to continue developing my expertise in this field.

 ## 📊My Projects